 The profession consistently ranks toward the top of the list in healthcare career opportunities.
 Positions are in high-demand and that is predicted to grow considerably over the next decade.

 At Carroll, you’re empowered to decide which approved major best fits your path toward a career in physical therapy.
-We offer ten majors that are approved for physical therapy direct admission students.
+We offer eleven majors that are approved for physical therapy direct admission students.
 Direct admission provides selected incoming freshmen matriculating directly out of high school with a guaranteed seat in the graduate level of the Doctor of Physical Therapy program (DPT).

 Adding a minor to complement your main field of study is optional and not required.
 If you choose to add one, suggested minors include: